A photo of a mammographer / nurse with a patient, wearing a hospital gown, before a mammogram.

 Overview

 Breast cancer is the most common cancer in the UK.
-1 in 7 women will be diagnosed with breast cancer in their lifetime, which is the second most common cause of cancer death for women
+1 in 7 women will be diagnosed with breast cancer in their lifetime, which is the second most common cause of cancer death for women.

 Breast screening aims to detect breast cancer earlier when survival is more likely.
-Evidence suggests that breast screening prevents around 1,300 deaths each year in the UK
+Evidence suggests that breast screening prevents around 1,300 deaths each year in the UK.
+However, breast screening uptake remains below the achievable performance threshold in all UK nations:

 We’re staying up to date with key interventions that health systems could implement to support informed uptake and optimise screening.
 In addition, we provide practical tips to ensure health professionals feel confident discussing breast screening and addressing health inequalities.